How to get Organized for your Taxes

 Sort your paperwork into simple categories.
 Do this quickly and try to avoid getting stuck on whether or not you need to keep an item.
 Some example categories are: bills/invoices, banking, credit cards, reference, documents.

 Now comes the fun part!
 Let go of items that were “to do’s” that have expired, like flyers to an event or articles that you wanted to read and never got to.

 If you are in a time crunch, start with the piles that have to do with your current tax year, like bills, invoices, and banking.

 I can’t emphasize enough how important it is to have ALL of your paperwork in one place.
 Even items that are urgent or need to be accessed often need to stay together, instead of on the counter to ‘remind’ you to do them.
 This keeps you focused and clears paperwork clutter on surfaces.

 Keep Your System Simple

-We always create two folders for our clients to keep at the front of their filing systems:
+I always create two folders for my clients to keep at the front of their filing systems:

 These folders create a space to put paperwork “in transition” when you don’t have the time to address it, or put it away.
 When you make the time to do paperwork, everything is in one place.

 Start organizing your paperwork now, so when it’s tax time you are ready to go and more prepared for 2017!